code-saturne/code_saturne/docs/doxygen/user_guide/parallelism.md

 ### Logging operations in parallel mode

-When running in parallel, only the first rank actually produces outputs when writing to ``run\_solver.log'' using the \ref nfecra logical unit in Fortran, or \bft_printf or \cs_log_printf.
+When running in parallel, only the first rank actually produces outputs when writing to `run_solver.log` using the `nfecra` logical unit in Fortran, or \ref bft_printf or \ref cs_log_printf in C.

-This avoids requiring tests in calling code, whic would add clutter an could easily be forgotten.
+This avoids requiring tests in calling code, which would add clutter an could easily be forgotten.

 ### File ouptut operations in parallel mode

-When writing simple output to files, it is important to check for the local rank, and to avoid writing to a same file from multiple processors, unless dedicated features are used, such as the \cs_file.c functions.
+When writing simple output to files, it is important to check for the local rank, and to avoid writing to a same file from multiple processors, unless dedicated features are used, such as the \ref cs_file.c functions.

 ### Some notes about periodicity